Interplay between hysteresis and nonlocality during onset and arrest of flow in granular materials: Comparisons with DEM simulations

-Figures \ref{fig:InclinedPlane}(a,b,d,e) display the relationship between $\mu$ and $\bar{v}$ obtained from both DEM simulations and NGF model predictions for two different layer heights at rest of (a,d) $H = 45.5d$ and (b,e) $H = 9d$.
+Figures \ref{fig:InclinedPlane}(a,b,d,e) display the relationship between $\mu$ and $\mathit{Fr}$ obtained from both DEM simulations and NGF model predictions for two different layer heights at rest of (a,d) $H = 45.5d$ and (b,e) $H = 9d$.

 The increasing stress ramp is shown in (a,b) while the decreasing stress ramp is shown in (d,e).
-The DEM results are displayed as contours of $f(\bar{v})$ corresponding to each value of $\mu$, in such a way that the plots can be read as the probability of occurrence of individual realizations, with yellow color indicating high probability and blue color indicating low probability.
+The DEM results are displayed as contours of $f(\mathit{Fr})$ corresponding to each value of $\mu$, in such a way that the plots can be read as the probability of occurrence of individual realizations, with yellow color indicating high probability and blue color indicating low probability.
 The deterministic $\mu_\mathrm{start}$ and $\mu_\mathrm{stop}$ values from DEM are also displayed as filled circles, and the NGF model predictions pertaining to the two basal boundary conditions for $g$ are shown as the continuous (homogeneous Neumann) and dash-dotted (homogeneous Dirichlet) red lines.
 The Neumann boundary condition in the NGF model leads to an excellent agreement with DEM in the flowing regime.
 However, it does not predict any strengthening of the critical transition stresses $\mu_\mathrm{start}$ and $\mu_\mathrm{stop}$ for smaller layer height $H$.
 The Dirichlet boundary condition, on the other hand, reproduces the strengthening of the transition stresses but fails to match the DEM results in the flowing regime.
-The critical stresses $\mu_\mathrm{start}$ and $\mu_\mathrm{stop}$ are depicted in greater detail in Figures \ref{fig:InclinedPlane}(c,f) versus the dimensionless layer height $H/d$.
-Shown are the individual transition stresses from all 20 DEM runs (crosses), the deterministic values extracted from the linear fit of the CDF (filled circles), and the corresponding NGF predictions using homogeneous Neumann (continuous line) or homogeneous Dirichlet (dash-dotted line) boundary conditions.
-As we did for planar shear with gravity, the NGF predictions of the critical stresses are obtained using the methodology described in Appendix \ref{app:CriticalStressesNGF}, which bypasses the need to run time-dependent simulations for every value of $H/d$.
-The Neumann boundary condition does not produce any strengthening of the critical stresses, since it kills the sole source of nonlocal effects in this geometry.
-On the other hand, the Dirichlet boundary condition generates a level of strengthening roughly comparable with the DEM data.